Icylic025/BeaTS/README.md

 - Sat Apr 06 14:03:15 PDT 2024
 - Local Playlist filtered to 114 bpm
 - Sat Apr 06 14:03:15 PDT 2024

+### Phase 4: Task 3
+One design element I can improve on is implementing a Singleton pattern on my MasterMusicManager, or at least make it static.
+When we were learning the Singleton pattern, the first thing I thought of was how I should have implemented this inside my project, but unfortunately it was a little late to change the structure of the project due to the time limit.

+For my project, there should only exist one MasterMusicManager throughout the application as it is the ultimate playlist that contains all the songs the user uploaded and there should not be multiple objects that contain those songs.
+I didn't know about Singleton design when I was writing this class and as a result I just passed the same MasterMusicManager between many different classes and be extra careful to not create a new MasterMusicManager in my class.
+This is not the best strategy, since basically all my UI needs to have access to MasterMusicManager and I pass it many times between them.
+It can potentially lead to trouble if documentation is not read clearly and people work further on the project accidentally making an new MasterMusicManager.